-This is when freight or products get transported from the end user back to a supplier or manufacturer.
+Reverse logistics is when freight or products get transported from the end user back to a supplier or manufacturer.
 This can make the supply chain more cost-effective and efficient by recycling or refurbishing gently used products.
 Some businesses use this process to make sure that toxic materials are properly disposed of.
-This concept may also include the process of accepting returns of a product that a customer no longer wants.
+It can also include accepting retail returns, storing seasonal displays, or reusing displays and products from a location that has closed in a new store.

 Other names for reverse logistics include reverse flow and reverse supply chain.
 However, these terms usually refers to what happens when a component goes back only one step, without involving the final customer.
-So, that might mean a component for manufacturing going back to a supplier before the final product is complete.
+For example, a component for manufacturing going back to a supplier before the final product is complete.

 This concept allows your business to get the most bang for your buck.
 You tighten up your processes by re-gathering materials and unwanted products that can be re-sold.
 You can then repair damaged products, use parts from older products in new ones, and redistribute resources as needed.